Trump impeached for second time

 Under the US Constitution, impeachment in the House triggers a trial in the Senate.
 A two-thirds majority would be needed to convict and remove Trump, meaning at least 17 Republicans in the 100-member chamber would have to join the Democrats.

 Impeachment is a remedy devised by America's 18th century founders to enable Congress to remove a president who has, according to the Constitution, committed "treason, bribery or other high crimes and misdemeanors."
-If Trump is removed, Vice President Mike Pence would become president and serve out his term.
+If Trump is removed before Jan.
+20, Vice President Mike Pence would become president and serve out his term.

 The House impeached Trump after he ignored calls for his resignation and Pence rebuffed Democratic demands to invoke a constitutional provision to remove the president.